 While we travelled through Nashville, Charleston and Savannah, we were able to try all kinds of Southern foods, including fried green tomatoes, hush puppies, fried catfish and collard greens.
 Not to mention all the barbecue.
 We also had the BEST cherry pie in Savannah – it was what dreams are made of!
 I can’t wait to share more travel posts with you soon!

 No Bake Birthday Cake Oreo Icebox Cake – a messy mixture of chocolate cream and Oreos with a whole heap of sprinkles thrown in for good measure.

 - 720ml (3 cups) thickened or heavy cream

 - 3 tablespoons icing or powdered sugar

 - 40 birthday cake flavoured Oreos, plus extra for decorating

-- Grab your baking dish and set aside.
-I used a 25cm by 18cm (10 inch by 7 inch) rectangle dish.
-In a large mixing bowl, add your cream and beat with an electric mixer (or by hand with a whisk) until soft peaks form.
-Remove one cup of cream and set aside.
+- In a large mixing bowl, add your cream and beat with an electric mixer (or by hand with a whisk) until soft peaks form.
+Remove one cup of cream and set aside in the fridge.
 Then sift in the cocoa powder and icing sugar into the remaining cream and gently fold through until you have a lovely chocolate cream.

 - Pour your milk into a bowl.
-Then dip your Oreos into the milk one at a time and place them in your baking dish so they form one layer.
-You can break up a couple of extra Oreos to fill in any large gaps.
+Then dip your Oreos into the milk one at a time and place them in the bottom of a 9 inch springform baking tin, so they form one layer.
 Spoon over a generous layer of chocolate cream, around half of the mixture, until all the Oreos are covered – go right to the edges.
 Sprinkle over one tablespoon of sprinkles.
 Then repeat with another layer of Oreos, dipping them in milk, and then layering them on top of the chocolate cream.
 Add the remaining chocolate cream and then add another tablespoon of sprinkles.